cabalamat/frambozenapp/doc/fk.md

 `FK` is defined in `keychoicefield.py`.

+The value in the field is the `_id` field of the foreign document.
+If there isn't a foreign key, it's a null reference and the value in the database is either `""` or `null` and in the field is either `""` or `None`.

 ## Example

 Consider an app with *Books* and *Authors*.
 Each book has at most one author.